 The Safer at Home order previously issued by Governor Evers has been overturned by the Wisconsin Supreme Court as of May 13, 2020.
 The Columbia County Board met and unanimously voted to follow the Wisconsin Supreme Court decision.
 The Columbia County Board of Supervisors issued a press release that states all businesses in the county should "continue to follow CDC guidelines for social distancing, cleaning, and disinfecting whenever possible."
 In addition, businesses "should also consider the guidelines provided by the Wisconsin Economic Development Corporation and consult with their respective trade or business organizations to identify industry best practices to safely welcome back employees and customers."

 In a press release, Governor Evers announced a $25 million Wisconsin Rental Assistance Program on May 20, 2020.
 According to the press release, this program "will provide direct financial assistance for owed rent, security deposits, and wrap around services."
 More details regarding the program, as well as eligible applicant information is available through the Department of Administration website.

 Governor Evers issued a statewide mandatory mask order effective August 1, 2020 through September 28, 2020.
+This mandatory mask order was extended until November 21, 2020.
 Under this order, Wisconsin residents ages five and older are required to wear a face covering when they are indoors or in an enclosed space with anyone outside their household or living unit.
 Exceptions do apply and details are provided through an FAQ issued by the State.

 The Wisconsin Department of Health Services has issued a warning regarding certain hand sanitizers.
 More hand sanitizer is being produced (either at home or in other countries) due increased use, and it can contain dangerous and incorrectly labeled chemicals and alcohols.
 Avoid recalled hand sanitizer products as well.